Saw8888/The-Everything-ASCII-Engine/README.md

 # sand-water-CA
-Water & Distinction between items is still in development.
+Distinction between items is still in development.

 Use 1,2,3 to chage material.
 Use W,A,S,D to move
+Use SPACE to place items